Carolina Hurricanes: Whalers heritage uniform

 In 2018, the Hurricanes began wearing green "Heritage" uniforms from the team's Hartford years.
 In its first season, the throwbacks were used twice, both against the Boston Bruins; for the 2019–20 season, the Hurricanes wore them once at home against the Los Angeles Kings, and in the 2021–22 season, they wore them once against the New Jersey Devils.
 In 2022–23, the Hurricanes wore the Whalers "Heritage" uniform against the Bruins.
 During home games with the Whalers uniforms, the Brass Bonanza theme would be played after the horn.

-For the 2020–21 season, the Hurricanes would wear a "Reverse Retro" uniform, using the template of the 1980s Whalers uniforms but with a grey base - grey being the only color used by both teams - as a nod to the 1992–1997 uniforms.
+For the 2020–21 season, the Hurricanes wore a "Reverse Retro" uniform, using the template of the 1980s Whalers uniforms but with a grey base - grey being the only color used by both teams - as a nod to the 1992–1997 uniforms.

 In the 2023–24 season, the Hurricanes resurrected the white version of the Whalers uniform, wearing them against the Devils.
 They also wore Cooperalls during warmups as a tribute.
 The white Whalers uniform returned the following season for one game against the Buffalo Sabres.
 Then in the 2025–26 season, the Hurricanes wore these uniforms for three games: once at home against the Utah Mammoth, and two games of a home-and-away series against the Colorado Avalanche, who wore their Quebec Nordiques baby blue uniforms in homage to both franchises' WHA and Adams Division history.